Increase attendance with these virtual event email templates.

 Promoting your online events on your blog is a great strategy, primarily because it is more cost-efficient than other strategies.
 You own your own website, so there’s no need to pay for advertising space.
 Below are some tips for using your blog to your maximum advantage.

-When it comes to promoting your event on your blog, you essentially have two options.
+When it comes to promoting your virtual event on your blog, you essentially have two options.
 Firstly, you can simply post a blog that explicitly promotes the webinar.
 Or, secondly, you can write about a topic that relates to your upcoming event, and then plug the event in the article’s conclusion, or in a second section within the same page.
 If you choose the latter option, you’ll then need to decide whether to redirect traffic from the post, to your registration page or to simply embed the registration form directly on the page.
 In our opinion, embedding the form is the best strategy for maximizing your response rate.
 The fewer clicks your prospect has to make to sign up for the event, the less the chance you have of losing their interest.

 The header is an opportunity to inform your human audience, as well as search engine algorithms, of the blog’s content.
 In addition to the main header, you should also consider adding smaller sub-headings, called “H2s”, to further define each topic that’s covered in the article.
 If you write a post, article, or eBook with a lot of content, you can break things down even further with smaller “H3” and “H4” headers—just make sure not to overdo it, lest you risk frustrating your reader!